userx14/omblepy/README.md

 The USB communication of selected omron medical equipment is implemented by <a href=https://github.com/openyou/libomron>libomron</a>
 and shares some similarities with the bluetooth communication.

+A related project provides a Home Assistant plugin for ESP32: <a href="https://github.com/eigger/hass-omron">hass-omron</a>.